 What is Property Tax?

 Taxes are the primary source of income for a government, with the taxes earned dictating the resources available to citizens.
-Every property is an asset which is taxable and the property tax is an annual amount paid by a property/land owner to the government.
+Every property is a taxable asset, and the property tax is an annual amount paid by a property/landowner to the government.
 This tax could be paid either to the local state government or Municipal Corporation, depending on government policies.

 The word “property” in this context refers to all tangible real estate under the ownership of an individual and includes houses, office buildings and premises rented to third parties.
 Property tax, as a concept has been around for centuries and is acknowledged across the globe, with records of farmers and peasants paying tax on their properties even in the middle ages.

 Property in India is classified into four categories, which help the government estimate tax based on certain criteria.
 The different property divisions in the country are mentioned below.

 - Land – in its most basic form, without any construction or improvement.